jarelllama/Blocklist-Checker/README.md

 The percentage shows what percent of domains are unique to the blocklist being checked.

+### Top 15 TLDs

+The number of occurrences for the top 15 TLDs in the compressed entries.

 ### Processing time

 Time taken in seconds to download the blocklist and generate the report.